JasonEtco/jasonet.co/posts/on-spike-work.md

 **More, smaller PRs are easier to ship**

 Have you ever reviewed your teammates pull request, with 92 changed files and a diff looking like <code><span class="text-green-500">+7,830</span>, <span class="text-red-500">−24,766</span></code>?
-How is anyone supposed to give a meaninful review of a PR that large?
+How is anyone supposed to give a meaningful review of a PR that large?

 If you can be the person that fully understands how to build a feature, the best way you can communicate that to your team is by showing them the pieces one-by-one.
 Show them the spike work, but ask them to review individual parts.